The Alienation Objection

 Sophisticated Utilitarianism

-Peter Railton introduced the sophisticated consequentialist as someone who is committed to an objectively consequentialist life, but is not especially concerned to think like a consequentialist.3 Instead, they may have many interests and personal concerns, including care for their loved ones, which they maintain as long as it is overall for the best.
+Peter Railton introduced the sophisticated consequentialist as someone who is committed to an objectively consequentialist life, but is not especially concerned about thinking like a consequentialist.3 Instead, they may have many interests and personal concerns, including care for their loved ones, which they maintain as long as it is overall for the best.
 As Railton explains, “while [the sophisticated consequentialist] ordinarily does not do what he does simply for the sake of doing what’s right, he would seek to lead a different sort of life if he did not think his were morally defensible.”4

 It’s empirically hard to know which motivations would actually maximize well-being for any particular circumstances.
 It’s unlikely that all our default dispositions would pass muster from the perspective of global utilitarian evaluation, so we cannot entirely dismiss calls for moral self-improvement.
 But it also seems unlikely that withdrawing from one’s relationships with loved ones (or other sources of personal fulfillment) would have good effects on global well-being.
 Trying to do this would risk severe depression, which is hardly conducive to a morally successful, high impact life.
 For this reason, if we step back and ask what sort of life one should lead, forming friendships and other special attachments seems likely to be endorsed by utilitarians, because these help motivate us to achieve our other goals, including maximizing global well-being (this response also applies to the special obligations objection to utilitarianism).